The Nautical Dog Story

 Elvis, Arrow, and another sweet hound named Saint, were all adopted by Amanda through Ring Dog Rescue, a Pit Bull/Hound rescue based in Richmond, VA, but serving surrounding counties.
 Ring Dog pulls dogs from kill shelters where they might otherwise be euthanized, and socializes and trains them so they can be adopted and have a happily ever after.
 Saint, like Elvis, only had about six months with Amanda before he succumbed to cancer also, but at least he died surrounded by love.

 Late summer 2018, Corgi Roxy passed away: she was 13.
 Roxy had been with Amanda from the beginning, her constant companion day after day at the store from the beginning in 2006.
 Again, the gaping hole left by these amazing animals only inspired Amanda to rescue again (Roxy and Schwartzy died within weeks of each other).
-Ollie, the new CEO cat, and Beau, a beautiful Red Bone Coon (also adopted through Ring Dog Rescue) have helped ease the pain.
+Ollie, the new CEO cat, has helped ease the pain.
 Ollie is there every day, and Beau and Arrow are often there behind the counter too.

 In 2016, a 2-legged child, Aidan, had also come along.
 You will often see him in the store, he is a great greeter, and hopefully someday will learn to stock the shelves 😊 And yes, we really do let him eat dog cookies, that’s how healthy and delicious our dog cookies are.